Making homemade chicken stock from scraps is so easy and frugal!

 Tip: There is no need to thaw the vegetable scraps or chicken bones before making your chicken stock.
 Just toss them straight from the freezer into the slow cooker.

-Simmer your chicken stock on low heat for at least eight hours.
-Twelve hours or even twenty-four hours would be even better.
-The longer you cook your chicken stock the richer and more intense the flavor becomes.
+The longer you cook your bone broth the richer and more intense the flavor becomes.
 After twenty-four hours you have probably extracted as much flavor as possible.

-The easiest way to store chicken stock is to freeze it.
-Allow the chicken stock to cool and then pour it into ice cube trays.
-Once the stock has frozen, store the chicken stock cubes in an air-tight container that is labeled with the date and contents.
 Freezing chicken stock in an ice cube tray makes it easy to portion out just the right amount.
 I like these silicone ice cube trays they are flexible which makes removal really easy.
 The frozen chicken stock will keep up to one year.

 If you know you will be using your chicken stock within the next week you can also store it in the refrigerator.